-7 Bright Nail-Polish Shades Perfect For Your Vacation Manicure
+7 Bright Nail Polish Shades For Your Next DIY Mani-Pedi

 It's funny how the weather changes our color preferences.
-For nine months out of the year, we're perfectly satisfied with wearing black from head to toe — jet-black ankle boots and dark, raw-hem denim never go out of style.
-Then, all of a sudden, it's 80 degrees and sunny, so all we want are floral prints and magenta tones in our closet.
+For five months out of the year, we're perfectly satisfied with wearing black from head to toe any time we leave the house.
+Then it's 60 degrees and sunny, and all we want are floral prints and magenta tones in our closet.

-Our nail-polish picks also tend take a turn for the brighter once June rolls around, veering towards neons and pastels over grays and nudes.
+Our nail polish picks also tend to take a turn for the brighter once mid-April rolls around, — especially during this strange spring when most of us are still waiting to be fully vaccinated.
 So, ahead, we've rounded up the best bright polishes, according to seasoned nail pros.
-These shades won't leave you with a streaky finish and will have every bystander at the beach saying, "Wow, that's bright."
-From cherry red to fluorescent purple, you'll find your new favorite summer mani color in the guide, ahead.
+These shades won't leave you with a streaky finish and will have every fellow Trader Joe's shopper commenting, "Wow, that's bright."
+From cherry-red to fluorescent purple, you'll find your new favorite summer mani color in the guide, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.